tiagoprenhaca/live-polls/README.md

 # Live Polls

+## NOTE
+The frontend is not commited yet, so you cant find it, but the backend is fully functional.
+Follow the instructions to use.

 ### About

 This project **Live Polls** is an live polls app.
 This project was taught at the **Rocketseat** event.
 I took the liberty of adding the front-end part on my own, thus making the app fully functional.